BEST CHOICE | BEST PRICE | ||||

 The pump is designed for sump basins of at least 11″ in diameter.
 It has a suction design on the top that works exceptionally well at preventing clogs.
 With a five-year warranty, what’s not to like here?

 Still not sold?
 Let’s add in a 10′ vertical lift and 3/4 Hp for good measure.
-Pumping is never fun, but a reliable unit like this sure does make it tolerable.
+Pumping is never fun, but a reliable unit like this makes it tolerable.